By Robyn Parets

 It’s enough to make your head spin as this ego trip is about as far away from yoga as we can get.

-I have moved onto other things, yet I love yoga and consider my practice a vital part of my life.
-To that end, I’m now focusing on expanding my online kids’ yoga teacher training business, Pretzel Kids.
+However, I have moved onto other things.
+I’m now focusing on expanding my online kids’ yoga teacher training business, Pretzel Kids.
 I’ve also gone back to writing and my journalism roots.

 What’s to Come of the Yoga Biz?